MarkSchu/site/article-drafts/newtons-second-law-and-the-problems-of-dynamics.md

-Newton’s Second Law and the Problems of Dynamics publish
+publish=true
+date=10/13/2019
 ---
+# Newton’s Second Law and the Problems of Dynamics
-Reading The Feynman Lectures on Physics<br>
+## Reading The Feynman Lectures on Physics
-Volume 1, Chapter 9
+## Volume 1, Chapter 9

 Newton's Second Law of Dynamics says the following.
 The acceleration that an object undergoes while under the influence of a force is equal to the force divided by the object's mass.
 ```text